candiddev/etcha/hugo/content/pricing/_index.md

 **Etcha** is a Source Available, fully featured platform for running distributed applications.
 There are no features in a separate enterprise edition.

-In order to ensure Etcha's sustainability, it's available **free for Personal or Non-Production use**.
+In order to ensure Etcha's sustainability, it's available **free for Personal or Noncommercial use**.
 For other uses, a separate license is required.

 Please [contact us](mailto:info@candid.dev?subject=Etcha%20Pricing) for more information regarding:
 - Solo Dev Pricing